snikproject/snik-tag/README.md

 Semi-automatic extraction of RDF triples from text based on the SNIK meta model.
 Support authors of medical informatics textbooks.
+You need to prepare a SNIK DOCX file where the classes are tagged in the following way:

+ * Entity Type: Italic
+ * Role: Bold
+ * Function: Underline

+SNIK Tag will display the text with those tagged classes but also show the classes separately and allow you to edit them and add links between them.

 ## Java
 Uses project lombok and may require [setup for your IDE](https://projectlombok.org/setup/overview).